Title: Winter (The Lunar Chronicles #4)

 “The View from Goodreads” is a featured section in my reviews that I decided to incorporate!
 I tend to update my Goodreads status a LOT when I read — reactions, feelings, notes — so I thought it would be fun to share the sort of “reading process”!
 All status updates are spoiler-free (no specific plot points will be revealed) but will contain reactions to certain pages and/or characters!

-BOOKS LIKE HEARTLESS
+BOOKS LIKE WINTER